explainers-by-googlers/locked-mode/README.md

 *   Keep track of the number of times the student has launched the quiz.
-*   Prevent users from executing their own JavaScript code (e.g. via DevTools, bookmarklets, URL bar) or installing extensions in the context of the test site/app or installing extensions.
+*   Prevent users from executing their own JavaScript code (e.g. via DevTools, bookmarklets, URL bar) or installing extensions in the context of the test site or installing extensions.

-### Alternatives considered
+## Alternatives considered

 #### Implementing the [Smarter Balanced Assessment Consortium](http://www.smarterbalanced.org/) (SBAC)’s Secure Browser [specifications](https://www.smarterapp.org/documents/SecureBrowserRequirementsSpecifications_0-3.pdf)